 - Lard is neutral flavored.
-It does not infuse the food your cooking, with any taste like some oils like coconut oil might.
+It does not infuse the food you’re cooking, with any taste like some oils like coconut oil might.

 Peanut Oil For Deep Frying

 Peanut oil is certainly the most popular and most cost-effective oil for deep frying.
-But its nutrition profile isn’t a good as tallow or lard for deep frying food.
+But its nutrition profile isn’t as good as tallow or lard for deep frying food.

 When cooking at the very high heat Peanut oil is capable of, very little of that Omega-6 is transferred to the food being fried.
 Peanut oil is fine to deep fry with, that’s all we use it for though.

 Peanut oil is 17% saturated fat, 46% monounsaturated fat, and 32% polyunsaturated fat.

 We certainly wouldn’t use peanut oil in a frying pan at lower temperatures or over a salad, but it is the best oil for deep frying and a cost-effective “alternative” to animal fats.